The first Kluster album is an even stranger, darker journey than Tangerine Dream’s first album, with poems encased in the first half.

 We are today taking a pause from the pedantic, from the workaday words of analysis and their anal obsession with the objective and descriptive, because history needs orators not curators to breathe life into its long-neglected, desiccated bones.
 Before you venture further, leave behind your previous notions of music.
 They won’t help you where you’re going.

-Time doesn’t exist.
+In the world of Kluster, time doesn’t exist.
 Space is all that exists, an endless black that extends beyond the range of human senses.
-You are not alone in this space.
+But this isn’t an empty space.
 There is poetry and there are people making noises.
 Hammered, plucked, throbbing, pulsing noises that, in the absence of other sounds, could be music.
 It’s a decision you, as the listener, make: Do you embrace the noise as music?
 In the absence of light, reference points are meaningless, figments of the imagination clung to for comfort.

 You have been on a similar journey, Electronic Meditation.
 One of the men in the dark making the music now, Conrad Schnitzler, was there too, credited with metal bar and burning parchment.
 He brought both into this new world, Klopfzeichen.
 Dieter Moebius and Hans Roedelius are also in the dark with him, building their collective nightmare world with surreal sounds that may or may not have been proper instruments before their souls were banished to the magnetic beyond of Klopfzeichen.